No. 76 Squadron RAF: Post-war

 On 9 December 1953, the squadron reformed at RAF Wittering, equipped with English Electric Canberra B.2 bombers.
 The squadron moved in November 1955 to RAF Weston Zoyland, for Operation Grapple.
 Some of these aircraft were tasked with collecting air samples during the Operation Grapple nuclear trials in 1956/58.

+BRITISH NUCLEAR TESTS - CHRISTMAS ISLAND (Kiritimati)

-The work of the 76 Squadron on Christmas Island (also referred to as Kiritimati) in 1957 and 1958 is of particular note as they were tasked with flying through the atomic cloud, making several cuts at different altitudes, in order to collect information on the radioactivity in the mushroom cloud which formed after the bomb was detonated.
+The work of No. 76 Squadron on Christmas Island (also referred to as Kiritimati) in 1957 and 1958 is of particular note as they were tasked with flying through atomic and thermo-nuclear mushroom clouds, making several cuts at different altitudes, in order to collect information on the radioactivity after the bombs were detonated.

-These megaton explosions were greatly stronger than those dropped on Hiroshima and Nagasaki.
+These megaton detonations were more powerful than those dropped on Hiroshima (15 kilotons) and Nagasaki (21 kilotons).

-The measurements made each mission by the sampler aircraft – named as Sniff Boss, Sniff 1, Sniff 2, and Sniff 3 - focused on Gamma radiation.
+The nuclear cloud sampling missions were achieved through the use of specially adapted Canberra B6 aircraft - identified as Sniff Boss, Sniff 1, Sniff 2, Sniff 3, and Sniff 4 – which focused on measuring Gamma radiation.
 The instruments carried by each sampling aircraft were Sample Strength Indicator (Salmon), Dose Rate Meter (Romeo), Integrating Dose Meter (Charlie), a personal Quartz Fibre Dosimeter and a Personal Film Badge Dosimeter.

+When asked what a radioactive cloud feels like the pilots replied ‘Like smog over Manchester.”